 The liquidator has to make sure that the company remains solvent throughout the Members Voluntary Liquidation process.
 It is possible that more creditors could come forward when they see that the MVL is being advertised in the Gazette.
 This can turn the MVL into a CVL.

 A creditors meeting will be held if the company does end up going insolvent, or is found to be insolvent by a liquidator, and this could force the Members Voluntary Liquidation into a Creditors Voluntary Liquidation.

 Fines and penalties can be brought into the equation if creditors of the company swear a false Declaration of Solvency to enter into an Members Voluntary Liquidation.
 This can include stopping people from acting as directors of a UK limited company for up to 15 years.
 If it is a case of international fraud, imprisonment could be a possibility for the perpetrator.

 A company can be regarded as a solvent when it is able to pay all liabilities in full, as well as statutory interest and any costs involved with the winding-up procedure, within 12 months from the Declaration of Solvency.

 Why is an MVL tax efficient?

-An Members Voluntary Liquidation provides better tax efficiency than other options, such as a strike off, because there is no requirement to pay income tax on distributions to shareholders.
-Taxes that are present in other solutions do not appear in the MVL because of the Extra Statutory Concessions Order (2012).
+An Members Voluntary Liquidation provides better tax efficiency than other options, such as a strike-off, because there is no requirement to pay income tax on distributions to shareholders.
+Taxes in other solutions do not appear in the MVL because of the Extra Statutory Concessions Order (2012).

 Why should I use an MVL instead of striking off?